ifederico/FinalProject18/README.md

-#Welcome to Fanagrams!
+WELCOME TO FANAGRAMS!

 Intro to Programming Final Project - Fall 2018

 Fanagrams is a quick game of identifying anagrams; the rearrangements of letters from a word to create another word.
 Fanagrams is designed with two levels: Easy and Hard Easy consists of 4 letter words while Hard consists of 6 letter words.
 The player gets the option to choose either level.